 If you visit Mt.
 Ulriken, a meal at Restaurant Sky:skraperen on the top comes highly recommended, with a stunning view and delicious food.
 In the city you could have a drink and a Norwegian “skillingsbolle” (cinnamon bun) at Baker Brun and visit the small shops and galleries.
 The city has a great deal of culture, boasting many accolades.
 It has one of the world's oldest symphony orchestras, its own professional ballet company, an exciting jazz and blues scene and a wide choice of festivals.

 Bergen hotels are available for a range of budgets and, with so much to do, you'll want to return time and time again.

 Frequently asked questions about Hotels in Bergen

-What are the best hotels to stay in Bergen?The best hotels to stay in Bergen are Clarion Hotel Admiral, Hotel Norge by Scandic and Scandic Neptun.
+What are the best hotels to stay in Bergen?The best hotels to stay in Bergen are Hotel Norge by Scandic, Scandic Neptun and Thon Hotel Bristol Bergen.

 What hotels are in the central Bergen neighborhood?Scandic Neptun, Thon Hotel Bristol Bergen and Clarion Hotel Admiral are located in the central neighborhood of Bergen.

 We search from 120,000 hotels worldwide to find you the best deals.

 Find the same hotel cheaper within 24hrs when booking with us and we'll give you the difference.

 Call us on 0800 093 5555